Humidity and Hydration

-Humidify your home—or at least the rooms you sleep in or where you spend most of your time.
+Humidify your home - or at least the rooms you sleep in or where you spend most of your time.
 Keep your humidifiers clean, as they are a possible source of infection.

 Do not smoke, as smoking takes the moisture out of your mucus and makes the mucus thicker.

-Remember to sit up straight in a chair when attempting these coughing exercises, and have a tissue handy.
+Sit up straight in a chair when attempting these coughing exercises, and have a tissue handy.